 - Educational field trips (transportation provided) and special events

 Extended day services may be available through our child care program at your site.
-Private payment is accepted or parents may apply for a child care scholarship through the NH Department of Health and Human Services.
 Additional information on rates and availability on child care can be obtained by calling 603-755-2883.

 - Brings ideas for activities for you and your child.